Events, community gatherings in the Kansas City metro area

 Sept.
 15

-Book Signing: Meet Kurtis Bell as he talks about is journey as a flight nurse in his book “Aid from Above,” actual events from police, firefighters, paramedics, nurses and doctors, 2 to 5 p.m., Barnes & Noble, Oak Park Mall, 11323 W. 95th St., Overland Park.
+Book Signing: Meet Kurtis Bell, author of “Aid from Above,” as he talks about is journey as a flight nurse in his book, 2 to 5 p.m., Barnes & Noble, Oak Park Mall, 11323 W. 95th St., Overland Park.

 Sept.
 16